Anwar-Said/Control-Graph-Embedding/README.md

-# Control-Descriptor_ICLR23
+# Control-Descriptor
-source code for the paper "Network Controllability Perspective on Graph Representation" submitted for review to ICLR2023
+source code for the paper "Network Controllability Perspective on Graph Representation" submitted for review TKDE

 Requirements: